pluskid/Mocha.jl/docs/tutorial/mnist.rst

 Note for the first inner product layer, we specifies a Rectified Learning Unit (ReLU) activation function via the ``neuron`` property.
-An activation function could be added to almost all computation layers (e.g. convolution layer).
+An activation function could be added to almost all computation layers.
 By default, no activation function, or the *identity activation function* is used.
 We don't use activation function for the last inner product layer, because that layer acts as a linear classifier.
+For more details, see :doc:`/user-guide/neuron`.

-Also the output dimension of the last inner product layer is 10, which corresponds to the number of classes (digits 0~9) of our problem.
+The output dimension of the last inner product layer is 10, which corresponds to the number of classes (digits 0~9) of our problem.

 This is the basic structure of LeNet.
 In order to train this network, we need to define a loss function.
 This is done by adding a loss